-1.3.4 Bootable Media Builder
+1.3.6 Bootable Media Builder

 Acronis Bootable Media Builder is a dedicated tool for creating bootable media (p.
-390).
+411).
+There are two media builder distributions for installation on Windows and installation on Linux.

 The media builder that installs on Windows can create bootable media based on either Windows Preinstallation Environment, or Linux kernel.
 The Universal Restore (p.
-18) add-on enables you to create bootable media with the restore to dissimilar hardware functionality.
+19) add-on enables you to create bootable media with the restore to dissimilar hardware functionality.
 Universal Restore handles differences in devices that are critical for Windows start-up, such as storage controllers, motherboard or chipset.